jackmcc08/battles-flora-jack/README.md

         - don't know what set :secret_sessions 'string' does
         - we changed ruby 2.7.2 to support shotgun
 - [x] Define a few more routes.
 Without killing the server, check if the routes are visitable.

+# 8. Returning HTML

+- [x] Define a new route, called get '/cat'.
+- [x] Using this image: http://bit.ly/1eze8aE , return an HTML string from the route that displays a cat photograph surrounded by a red dashed border.

+- ADDD QUOTE MARKS AROUND YOUR HTML STRINGS!!!